 We readily associate startups across the world with a culture of speed and adaptability.
 When the pandemic hit, startups were quick to react, evolve, and capitalize on the situation.
-They devised ways of managing a fully remote crew, accessed business and customer data from wherever they are, improved user experience despite all that was happening – thoroughly commendable, all of it.
+They devised ways of managing a fully remote crew, accessed business and customer data from wherever they were, and improved user experience despite all that was happening – thoroughly commendable, all of it.

 Agility and speed often have a high price to pay.
 In the case of startups, the price has often been security.
 It is understandable that security takes a back seat when you are taking applications online overnight.
 Hackers understood that as well.